 Master-Follower feature

-The propagation of changes is unidirectional i.e it can be done from Master to follower and not vice versa.
-The attributes that can be currently and copied are detailed in Reuse Requirements page.
+Change propagation is unidirectional, i.e., it can be from Master to follower and not vice versa.
+The attributes that can be currently and copied are detailed in the Reuse Requirements page.

-When you create a Master requirement, the crown icon shown below will be displayed by the side of the requirement icon.
+When you create a Master requirement, the crown icon shown below will be displayed by the side of the requirement identifier.

 When the Follower requirement is up-to-date with the Master requirement, it will display this green icon: